 I think it might be time for a centerpiece that says something special.
 A centerpiece with a message, or many messages for that matter!
-This simple modern centerpiece actually has little messages– inside each of the rolled-up flower– that says something to be thankful for.
+This simple modern centerpiece actually has little messages– inside each of the rolled-up “flower”– that says something to be thankful for.

 You can get the whole family in on the project beforehand and then make it the perfect after-dinner conversation starter while you wait for dessert.
 Let each family member unroll a flower and discuss.
 It’s sure to put a positive spin on your holiday and keep those family dramas at bay.

-Here is what you will need for this craft:
+What you will need for this craft: